12 Morning Habits of Successful People (Research-Backed)

 Here is the unpleasant truth about morning routines.
 Reading about them is easy.
 Doing them on a rainy Tuesday in February when your kid had a nightmare at 3 a.m. is not.

 This is exactly where FineStreak earns its keep.
+FineStreak is an accountability app with financial stakes and daily check-ins via AI phone call.
 You set the morning habit you want to build, say "20 minute walk before 7 a.m."
 You set a fine, usually between $1 and $5.
-FineStreak calls your phone in the morning, talks to you like an accountability partner, and logs whether you actually did the thing.
+FineStreak calls your phone in the morning, checks in like an accountability partner, and logs whether you actually did the thing.

 Miss it?
 The fine posts.
 Real money, not a sad frowny face emoji in an app.